 Lost your best employee?
 This might be the reason why

-Published almost 4 years ago by
+Published about 4 years ago by

 As an employer there's a good chance that you offer good employment opportunities for all your staff – and in particular for those employees who you want to retain.
 And yet, one of your best staff members has just decided to move on to pastures new.
 It is certainly confusing when this happens – especially if the usual culprits of unfair pay, poor working conditions or poor relationships is ruled out as reasons for leaving.
 What's left?
 Why did they leave?

 A poll carried out in the US recently discovered that 93% of those people who wanted a new job role had to leave their employer to achieve it.
 Just 7% said that they were able to find a new position within their own company.
 This change often took place within three years of employment starting – about the time when an employee might expect to see future development in their role.

 The ability to grow and develop within your job is what keeps it exciting and fulfilling.
 All employees expect that their job will move forward as they develop new skills.
 If this doesn't happen, all the employment perks in the world will not be enough to make them stay.
 All employees deserve a plan of action from their very first day of employment – a career path that will keep them in the role beyond that crucial three-year mark.